 The one-step (with a caveat) program to retire in comfort

 Are you ready?
-In order to ensure a comfortable retirement, here's what you must do: Fund your IRA.
+To ensure a comfortable retirement, here's what you must do: Fund your IRA.
 Each and every year, put money into an individual retirement account.
 And here's the caveat: You should fund your IRA as soon as possible each year.
 Don't wait to do it until the April deadline, which the tax code allows.
 Do it as soon as you possibly can.
 The difference in the time value of that money when every single one of those dollars has an additional 15 to 16 months to grow is astounding.
 Over a 20-year period, the simple act of funding as early as possible rather than waiting for the last moment can mean a difference of $12,000 or more.
-This will only increase as the annual investment limits increase to $5,000 in 2008.
+This will only increase as the IRA annual investment limits increase to $5,000 in 2008.

 Twelve grand isn't necessarily enough money to retire on, but it spends.
 If you can't commit it all in a lump sum, break it down into month-by-month contributions: $4,000 per year is $333 per month.
 Don't think you can do it?
 Some people truly cannot.
 Most could, if they were to rein in their spending a wee bit.
-My colleague Rex Moore offers a clever discussion of this in a recent article, "How to Retire Faster."
+My colleague Rex Moore offers a clever discussion of this in "How to Retire Faster."

 So easy, and so few do it